How to Add Domains

 DigitalOcean’s terms of service prohibit adding country code top-level domains (ccTLDs) from OFAC-sanctioned countries.
 For more information, including a list of countries, see section 5.7 of our Rules of Conduct in our terms of service.

 The system performs a DNS lookup to see if the domain has already been added to DigitalOcean.
-If it has, you’ll receive a message that says Data domain example.com: Name already exists.
-If the domain has not been previously added to DigitalOcean’s DNS service, it will be added.
+If it has, you receive a message that says Data domain example.com: Name already exists.
+If the domain has not been previously added to DigitalOcean’s DNS service, it is added to your team’s domains.

 A single domain listed